SolaceSamples/solace-samples-semp/docs/_tutorials/java-client.md

 ## Client Library Basics

-Before jumping to specific tasks like creating a client username, we will first introduce a few basic concepts that common to the SEMP client library.
+Before jumping to specific tasks like creating a Client Username, we will first introduce a few basic concepts that common to the SEMP client library.
 If you have not already, you can learn more about these concepts and SEMP in general by checking out the API overview <<LINK to API overview>>.[API overview]({{ site.docs-overview }}){:target="_top"}.

 ### Initializing the SEMP API

 Before sending any commands, you must initialize the client library.
 There is a close relationship between the tags used in the SEMP specification and the SEMP client library classes offered.
-Each tag, like `MsgVpns`, is compiled into a class in the `io.swagger.client.api` package.
+Each tag, like `msgVpn`, is compiled into a class in the `io.swagger.client.api` package.
 Because of this, you have the option to work with the full SEMP API or subsets as controlled by the tags in the SEMP specification.
 You should determine which tag best fits your use case and use this client API class.
-For this introduction, we will use the `MsgVpns` tag and the `MsgVpnsApi` class because configuring a Solace message router message-VPN is a very common task in a dev-ops workflow.
+For this introduction, we will use the `msgVpn` tag and the `MsgVpnApi` class because configuring a Solace message router message-VPN is a very common task in a dev-ops workflow.

 Before you can send any commands to the Solace message router, you need an instance of the SEMP API.
 The following code shows you how to create such an instance and set the SEMP username and password.
 This will connect of HTTP.
 Secure connections are also supported and outlined below:

 ```
 import io.swagger.client.ApiClient;
-import io.swagger.client.api.MsgVpnsApi;
+import io.swagger.client.api.MsgVpnApi;

 ApiClient thisClient = new ApiClient();
 thisClient.setBasePath(“http://solacevmr:8080/SEMP/v2/config”);
 thisClient.setUsername(“user”);
 thisClient.setPassword(“password”);
-sempApiInstance = new MsgVpnsApi(thisClient);
+MsgVpnApi SEMPsempApiInstance = new MsgVpnApi(thisClient);
 ```

 Remember to update the values in the above to match your environment.

-### Using a Secure Connection to the Solace Message Router

-TODO – Need details here.

 ### Error handling